nathan-wisner-ms/Flexy/README.md

         ```
         * Save and exit the session: keyboard `ctrl+A+D`
         * **Note**:
+            * This screen session need to be keep live in the initial data loading process
             * to restart the whole migration process and re-create slot, drop slot first
             ```
             python3 pre_migration.py --config-file=yourconfigfile --function=drop_slot